Penguins jump on Kings early, roll to 6-1 victory – KION546

 AP Sports Writer

-PITTSBURGH (AP) — From the day he took over nearly seven years ago, Pittsburgh Penguins coach Mike Sullivan has preached to his gifted offensive players to stop messing around and just shoot the puck.

-It appears Sullivan may finally have a group he doesn’t have to tell twice.

-Jeff Petry and Jan Rutta scored their first goals of the season on blasts from the point that made their way around well-placed screens, Jake Guentzel and Rickard Rakell scored from in close and Pittsburgh raced by the Los Angeles Kings 6-1 on Tuesday night.
+PITTSBURGH (AP) — Tristan Jarry stopped 39 shots, Jeff Petry and Jan Rutta scored their first goals of the season and the Pittsburgh Penguins drilled the Los Angeles Kings 6-1 on Thursday night.

+Petry and Rutta, brought in by the Penguins during the offseason to give their blue line a little more heft, scored on long shots from the point.
+Rickard Rakell and Jake Guentzel found the net from in close as the Penguins made Mike Sullivan the first coach to reach 300 victories with the club.

-Jeff Carter beat former teammate Jonathan Quick for his second goal of the season and Ryan Poehling added the first of his career late as the Penguins improved to 3-0-1.
+Jeff Carter also scored against his old team and Ryan Poehling added his first career goal in the third period as Pittsburgh improved to 3-0-1.

-“Certainly our guys are finishing, they’re creating opportunities,” said Sullivan after becoming the first coach in franchise history to reach 300 career victories with the club.

-The Penguins have outscored opponents 18-5 through three games at PPG Paints Arena.
-Though what turned into a blowout didn’t start that way.
-Tristan Jarry made 17 of his 39 saves in the first period, where the only place Pittsburgh happened to dominate was the scoreboard.
+Cal Petersen stopped just six of the nine shots he faced in the first period before being pulled at the start of the second.
+Jonathan Quick made 22 saves over the final two periods but Los Angeles saw its three-game winning streak snapped.
+Carl Grundstrom’s power-play goal with 2:12 remaining spoiled Jarry’s bid for his 12th career shutout.

+The Penguins are off to a quick start thanks to some early dominance at PPG Paints Arena.
+Pittsburgh has outscored opponents 18-5 at home through three games but begins a stretch of 13 of 17 games on the road starting Saturday night in Columbus.

 Rutta gave the Penguins the lead 4:04 into the first with an innocent flip from the point that made its way through traffic before slipping by Petersen.
 The goal was just the 13th of Rutta’s 242-game career.